cyanzhong/docs.taio.app/docs/rn.md

 # Build 42

 - Added: new action to extend selection by detecting word, sentence, and paragraph
-- Added: new example action to get headings
+- Added: new example actions to get headings
-- Fixed: home screen actions not working on cold launch
+- Fixed: home screen shortcut not working on cold launch
 - Improved: reduce app size
 - Improved: actions builder UI polish